arcadeangel/coinop4charity/journal.md

 ## Coin-Op 4 Charity — Dev Journal

+## 09.06.26 12:40  Stem Build Lab LIVE!
+Public domain on the floor.
+Parts list on the terminal.
+Still no permission slip.

+STEM Build Lab is live on the homepage now.

+Not inside MAKE.
+MAKE is still Scratch, MakeCode, Pixel Pad, Shiprekt, submit a title.
+That tab is software.
+Sticks and coin doors do not belong next to “how do I move a sprite.”
+So the locker sits where the hardware already lives — above FLEET AVAILABLE and ACTIVE PLACEMENTS — closed by default, same glow button as the rest of the terminal.
+Kiosk cabinets hide it.
+A kid on a club machine still just plays.

+MAKE gets one card: BUILD LAB → OPEN PARTS LIST.
+That card jumps down the page and opens the locker.
+Two jobs, one site.

+The list is `stem-resources.json`, same pattern as `fleet.json` and `placements.json`.
+Bays: controls, dance pads, racing, coin / ticket, boards / harness, brains (Pi and kiosk tablets), cabinet / safety, print / make.
+Each row is a part, beginner or shop, why a youth site would want it, and one shop tip.
+No store links.
+No prices that rot into an affiliate wall.
+Controls first.
+Cabinets last.
+Free play stays free.

+That is the physical half of what we already said on 08.26.
+A Raspberry Pi, a donated screen, a ten-dollar stick, and a weekend with markers still beats a licensed home cabinet on cost before lunch.
+Now the partner can tap the page and see what “ten-dollar stick” actually means without emailing us for a shopping list.

+{Terminal / site updates}
+• STEM BUILD LAB accordion above fleet.
+Starts shut.
+• `stem-resources.json` + `stem-lab.js` at the site root.
+• MAKE card only.
+Does not dump forty SKUs on a first-time visitor.
+• Hidden in kiosk mode with fleet and placements.

+The other half is the titles.

+Licenses are still slow.
+Kids are still not.
+We are still not parking the mission in someone’s legal inbox.

+We are exploring, on purpose and in the open, the legal lanes that already exist for an educational nonprofit that puts free-play machines in youth rooms:

+Public domain.
+Not “it is old so it is fine.”
+Actual public domain.
+Book Alice.
+Book Oz Dorothy in silver shoes, not a studio dress.
+1928 steamboat-mouse *look*, not a modern mascot.
+Early toon timing that aged out of protection.
+Fight Palace in Wonderland is that experiment on the terminal — a fever fighter built so a club machine can have characters without waiting a year for a packet written for a rec room.
+The joke in the boot crawl is the point.
+If you paid money for this cartridge you got scammed.
+It was free.

+Creator permission.
+Nyan Cat IV is live because Chris Torres said yes.
+That is the gold standard.
+Ask.
+Get a yes.
+Put the name on the glass.
+Do not “just this once” a ROM pack and call it STEM.

+Kid-made.
+Arrrcadé OS MAKE → SUBMIT → staff play it → maybe LIVE on the club machines.
+The art is theirs.
+The code is theirs.
+The next broken stick is a shop class, not a brand letter.

+What we already own.
+Vintage cabinets we restore.
+Donated 1Ups when the terms and the host site allow it.
+Original boards the club can put a legal JAMMA harness on.
+History belongs on the floor.
+Waiting on a logo the children never asked for does not.

+What we will not do is the thing people hear when they hear “loophole.”
+No gray-market packs.
+No burned DVD of someone else’s 1981 catalog dressed up as education.
+No “nonprofit so the rules are different” speech.
+The rules are the same.
+The difference is we are allowed to use what the law already released, what a living artist handed us, and what a kid in the room wrote this afternoon.

+If a manufacturer wants their name in the club they know how to email.
+Until then the room still has to work on Wednesday.
+Public domain titles, permissioned cameos, and homebrew from the same kids who will break the stick next month — that is how you keep cabinets in front of people without spending a year standing still.

+STEM Build Lab is the parts.
+Public domain and permission are the software.
+Arrrcadé OS is the hallway between them.

+Make the games.
+Source the parts.
+Keep it legal.
+Put it in the clubs.
+Let the companies catch up, or watch the kids walk past their products on the way to a machine they built themselves.

+That is the work.
+The rest is waiting.

 ## 09.05.26 20:06  Weekly recap
 - 17 New machines added to the fleet, several new titles
 - 2 New sites, 5 total sites live with machines